OleksaBaida/python01-hw/README.md

 # python01-hw
-Home Works for python part of DevOps 01 Course
+Homeworks and lessons examples for Python part of DevOps 01 Course